himanshuRepo/ImageResizer/README.md

 # ImageResizer
-Resizing an image with specific dimensions
+Matlab code to resize an image with specific dimensions.